Myster-Ts-RPGs/Thellade-World/01 Campaign/03 Entities/02c Orcus' Lieutenants/Goriath.md

 ## Notes
-- Sealed in Dwarven Library at Excavation Site in [[01 Campaign/01 World/04 Subregions/01 Thellade/Middle Isles]]
+- Sealed in Dwarven Library at Excavation Site in [[01 Campaign/01 World/04 Subregions/01 Thellade/The Outcast Isles/Middle Isles]]
     The Maw Beneath the Veil